link-0402/Instant-Edit/README.md

 ## Contributing

-Bug reports, feature requests, and pull requests are welcome.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for setup, testing, and submission guidance.
+Bug reports and feature idea submissions are welcome.
+If you'd like to contribute anything, see [CONTRIBUTING.md](CONTRIBUTING.md) for setup, testing, and submission guidance.

 ## License